Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 2. Matching, Patterns, & Shapes

-We use a 1.5 inch binder as our "learning folder".
+We also use a 1.5 inch binder as our "learning folder".
 Each week, I select which activities and topics I want to focus on and move those pages to my child's learning folder.
 I included several different color options for you to choose from to use as the cover of your child's personal binder.
+A “learning folder” binder is absolutely optional.

 teachingmytoddler-7760.jpg